nb20/Automation-Playwright-JavaScript/README.md

-# UI-Automation-Playwright-with-JavaScript
+# Automation-Playwright-with-JavaScript
-UI Automation Practice with Playwright using JavaScript
+Automation Practice with Playwright using JavaScript